n8henrie/n8henrie.github.io/_posts/2012-07-08-how-to-get-quicksilver-to-open-with.md

 ---
 id: 12
-title: 'How to Get Quicksilver to Open with&#8230; TextWrangler'
+title: 'How to Get Quicksilver to Open with… TextWrangler'
 date: 2012-07-08T00:45:00+00:00
 author: n8henrie
 layout: post